 Cause organizes programs that promote recreation, relaxation and resilience for wounded, ill, and injured members of the U.S. Armed Services and those supporting their recovery.

-Cause was founded in April 2003 when four West Point graduates who had served in Vietnam and their wives began providing personal care items and clothing to wounded soldiers arriving at Walter Reed Hospital from the battlefields of Iraq and Afghanistan.
+Cause was founded in April 2003 when four West Point graduates who served in Vietnam, and their wives began providing personal care items and clothing to wounded soldiers arriving at Walter Reed Hospital from the battlefields of Iraq and Afghanistan.
 In keeping with the time-honored military tradition of "taking care of your troops," these veterans and their wives created Cause in order to be "...here for those who are there for us.®"

 Robert C. Doheny, LTC USA (RET) and his wife Joyce